adriankarlen/_sushi/README.md

 `suggestions` field is the suggestions of the website, and the `url` field is the URL of the website.

+### 🚀 Deploying your own version

+Ultimately you can deploy it however you want, but here's a basic guide on how to do it using [Vercel](https://vercel.com/).

+### 📦 Vercel

+1. Fork this repository
+2. Customize it to your liking.
+3. Create a new project on [Vercel](https://vercel.com/).
+4. Import your forked repository.
+5. Configure the environment variables in Vercel to match your needs.
+You need to set the `VITE_OPEN_WEATHER_API_URL` and the `VITE_OPENWEATHER_API_KEY` variable to your own OpenWeather API key for the weather widget to work.
+6. Deploy your project.

 ## 📜 License

 This project is licensed under the MIT License - see the